edofrederix/briscola/doc/chapters/4_finiteVolume.md

 * `briscolaStaggered`: Staggered single-phase flow solver using Runge-Kutta time discretization.
-* `briscolaStaggeredCNAB`: Staggered single-phase flow solver using Crank-Nicolson discretization for the viscous term and Adamsh-Bashforth discretization for the convective term.
+* `briscolaStaggeredCNAB`: Staggered single-phase flow solver using Crank-Nicolson discretization for the viscous term and Adams-Bashforth discretization for the convective term.
 * `briscolaStaggeredTwoPhase`: Staggered two-phase flow solver using Runge-Kutta time discretization.
-* `briscolaStaggeredTwoPhaseCNAB`: Staggered two-phase flow solver using Crank-Nicolson discretization for the viscous term and Adamsh-Bashforth discretization for the convective term.
+* `briscolaStaggeredTwoPhaseCNAB`: Staggered two-phase flow solver using Crank-Nicolson discretization for the viscous term and Adams-Bashforth discretization for the convective term.
 * `briscolaVofAdvection`: Colocated VOF advection solver without coupling to a Navier-Stokes equation.
 Mainly used for verification test cases of VOF advection